peterneave/vscode/README.md

 ## Marp

-This slide deck written in Markdown within VSCode.
-I used the Marp extension to preview it.
+This slide deck was written in Markdown within VSCode.
+I used the [Marp for VS Code](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode) extension to preview it.

 [Marp](https://marp.app) has a CLI - so this slide has a CICD pipeline 😁